What Does High TSH Mean? Your Thyroid Results Explained

 Track Your Thyroid Function

-Mito Health's panel includes TSH, Free T4, Free T3, and key metabolic markers like ferritin, vitamin D, and cortisol — with physician-guided interpretation that connects the dots between your thyroid axis and the cofactors that drive it.
+Mito Health’s panel includes TSH, Free T4, Free T3, and key metabolic markers like ferritin, vitamin D, and cortisol — with personalized interpretation that connects the dots between your thyroid axis and the cofactors that drive it.
 Individual testing starts at $349 and duo testing starts at $668.

 View Testing Options →